Tropical Mirror Symmetry in Dimension One: Tropical mirror symmetry for elliptic curves

-\begin{proof} This follows from Theorem 6.1 in \cite{GM16}, since the local vertex contributions we have to take into account for a vertex $x_i$ is polynomial of even degree $2g_i$ in the expansion factors of the adjacent edges by Theorem 4.1 in \cite{GM16} (see \cite{OP06}, \cite{SSZ12}). \end{proof} This statement is essentially a byproduct of Corollary 6.2 in \cite{GM16} which states that the generating series of tropical covers with fixed ramification profiles (see \cite{CJMR17}, Definition 2.1.3) and with fixed underlying graph $\Gamma$ and order $\Omega$ is a quasimodular form of mixed weight.
-The proof in \cite{GM16} detours by deducing the quasimodularity of the function above from the quasimodularity of our $I_{\Gamma,\underline{g},\Omega}(q)$ (without explicitely stating this).
-The descendant Gromov-Witten invariants we focus on here are called Hurwitz numbers with completed cycles in \cite{GM16}, which is explained by the Okounkov-Pandharipande GW/H correspondence in \cite{OP06}, see also \cite{SSZ12}.
+\begin{proof} This follows from \cite[Theorem~6.1]{GM16}, since the local vertex contributions we have to take into account for a vertex $x_i$ is polynomial of even degree $2g_i$ in the expansion factors of the adjacent edges by \cite[Theorem~4.1]{GM16} (see \cite{OP06, SSZ12}). \end{proof} This statement is essentially a byproduct of \cite[Corollary 6.2]{GM16} which states that the generating series of tropical covers with fixed ramification profiles (see \cite[Definition 2.1.3]{CJMR17}) and with fixed underlying graph $\Gamma$ and order $\Omega$ is a quasimodular form of mixed weight.
+The proof in \cite{GM16} detours by deducing the quasimodularity of the function above from the quasimodularity of our~$I_{\Gamma,\underline{g},\Omega}(q)$ (without explicitely stating this).
+The descendant Gromov--Witten invariants we focus on here are called Hurwitz numbers with completed cycles in \cite{GM16}, which is explained by the Okounkov--Pandharipande GW/H correspondence in \cite{OP06}, see also \cite{SSZ12}.